lauzis/google-analytics-events-wordpres-plugin/README.md

 1.0.12 Debug only for admin, or admin loged in

+1.0.13 Some addmin text will be hard to reach for translations, should get them out of ifs branches assing to variables - get translations beforehand, and use those in places, or do something similar.
+Or do it standart way, Without using custom function, cause custom function needed only to retrieve texts from json config file.

 == Known issues (that are worth mention)==

 1. Form submission tracking, there is possible to pass without triggering Form used event.
 Field change is trigered only after lost focus, to that field.
 Have to think about better implementation.